Image of mandarin oranges

 How did the idea for the Phoenix Food Hub come about?

 There were really two currents intersecting in ways that made a Food Hub for Lynn seem like an excellent solution to a critical community need.
 First, GLSS has always been aware of food insecurity needs relative to its own consumers and has operated Meals on Wheels and congregate meal sites throughout its catchment area for many years.
 The pandemic, of course, intensely exacerbated this issue.
-Discussions with the Lynn Food Security Task Force made clear that together—as many organizations collaborating—we could strengthen our capacities to effectively reach more at-risk individuals and deliver more comprehensive nutrition supports.
+Discussions with the Lynn Food Policy Council (formerly known as the Lynn Food Security Task Force) made clear that together—as many organizations collaborating—we could strengthen our capacities to effectively reach more at-risk individuals and deliver more comprehensive nutrition supports.

 Phoenix Partner Organizations

-Key partners of the Phoenix Food Hub include organizations comprising the Lynn Food Security Task Force:
+Key partners of the Phoenix Food Hub include organizations comprising the Lynn Food Policy Council:

 Funding for the Phoenix Food Hub